GuyDupenloup/gpt2_model_from_research_papers/README.md

 - Masked multi-head attention, layer norm
 - Feed-forward network, layer norm.

 In the original Transformer paper, the term 'layer' refers to a transformer block (a unit containing attention and feed-forward sub-layers).
 The model 'hidden size' refers to the size of the embeddings.
-I use the same terminology.
+I used the same terminology.

 ## 5. GPT-2 model layers and architecture diagram